Belfast City Airport: Rail

 Sydenham railway station is adjacent to the southern perimeter of the airport, across the A2 from the old passenger terminal.
 It is served by frequent Northern Ireland Railways trains between Bangor and Portadown.
-Trains towards Portadown call at the Belfast Central and Great Victoria Street railway stations.
+Trains towards Portadown call at the Belfast Lanyon Place and Belfast Grand Central stations.
 With the construction of the new passenger terminal further northeast, passengers arriving or departing by train can request an airport courtesy bus to take them to or from the terminal.

 Car

 The airport is located on the A2, Sydenham by-pass road between Belfast and Holywood.